Get your plants ready to slay!

 All the plant gossip, through the grapevine.
 Pun intended

-Propogation : Pepperomia can be propagated easily from stem cuttings.
+Propogation : Peperomias can be easily propagated by both stem cuttings and leaf cuttings.

 Healthy organically grown plants delivered to your doorstop